Ecuador's president ends impeachment proceedings against him by dissolving National Assembly

-QUITO, Ecuador (AP) — Ecuadorian President Guillermo Lasso on Wednesday put an end to impeachment proceedings against him by dissolving the opposition-led National Assembly, which had accused him of embezzlement.
+QUITO, Ecuador (AP) — President Guillermo Lasso escalated Ecuador's political crisis Wednesday by dissolving the National Assembly just as it was forging ahead with impeachment proceedings to remove him from office on embezzlement allegations.

+In disbanding the assembly, Lasso made first use of the Ecuador presidency’s nuclear option under the constitution in conflicts with the legislative branch, turning his country into the latest in Latin America where rival constitutional powers come to a head.

-The conservative president, who has denied wrongdoing, can govern for up to six months by decree under a constitutional provision that had not previously been used, and his move swiftly drew pushback from critics who said his removal from office had been imminent.
+The conservative president, who has denied wrongdoing, can now govern for up to six months by decree under the oversight of Ecuador’s top court.
+While Lasso appeared to have the support of the country’s armed forces, his move swiftly drew pushback from critics who said his ouster had been imminent.

+In a televised message, Lasso accused the National Assembly of focusing “on destabilizing the government.”
+He called his move “democratic” and described it as a way to give Ecuadorians “the power to decide their future in the next elections.”

 Soon after Lasso's announcement, the South American country’s top military leader warned that the armed forces would act “firmly” if any violence erupts.
 A strong contingent of military and police officers blocked access around the National Assembly building in Ecuador's capital, Quito.

-In a televised message, Lasso accused the National Assembly of focusing “on destabilizing the government.”
-He called his move “democratic,” and a way to give “people the power to decide their future in the next elections.”

 Lawmakers had accused Lasso of not having intervened to end a contract between the state-owned oil transport company and a private tanker company.
-They argued Lasso knew the contract was full of irregularities and would cost the state millions in losses, something that the president rejects as untrue.
+They argued Lasso knew the contract was full of irregularities and would cost the state millions in losses, something he has rejected as untrue.

+Known colloquially as the “death cross,” the option to disband the congress and temporarily rule by decree was established in Ecuador's constitution in 2008 as a means of avoiding protracted periods of political paralysis.

+In neighboring Peru, conflicts between the opposition-led legislature and president also led to attempts to oust each other last year.
+Then-President Pedro Castillo tried to dissolve Congress and head off his own impeachment in December, but lawmakers quickly voted him out of power and law enforcement arrested him, which resulted in months of deadly protests carried out for the most part by Indigenous peoples and peasants.

 The National Electoral Council now has seven days to call presidential and legislative elections, which must be held within 90 days.
 Those elected will finish the terms of Lasso and the lawmakers he ousted, which had been set to end in May 2025.
 Lasso can choose to run in the election.